Anna868/simplified-concepts/Linear-Algebra-for-QM-Part1.md

 * Any inner product must satisfy three main conditions:

-**(1) The inner product must be linear in its first argument and anti-linear in its second argument**
+**(1) The inner product must be linear in its second argument and anti-linear in its first argument**
-* In order for the inner product to be linear in its first argument, it must satisfy the following equation:
+* In order for the inner product to be linear in its second argument, it must satisfy the following equation:

 $$ (|v>, |w>) = (|v>, \sum_{i=1}^n a_i|w_i>)=\sum_{i=1}^n(|v>, a_i|w_i>)=\sum_{i=1}^na_i(|v>, |w_i>) $$